Cost of Living

 Baguio City is favored for its educational institutions and cooler temperatures.
 Makati, a business district in Metro Manila, is ideal for professionals seeking career growth.

-Angeles City is known for its lively nightlife and proximity to Clark International Airport, making it a convenient base for frequent travelers.
+Angeles City is known for its vibrant nightlife and proximity to Clark International Airport, making it a convenient base for frequent travelers.

 Education System and International Schools in Philippines